Sydney Olivier, 1st Baron Olivier: Governor of Jamaica

 Having caused a stir in Downing Street by voicing his opposition to the war and his criticisms of Chamberlain, Olivier was posted as Colonial Secretary in Jamaica, departing in early 1900.
 He again enhanced his reputation as a colonial administrator, and was acting governor later in 1900 and again in 1902.
-This posting ended in 1903 and Olivier returned to England, but he went back to Jamaica a short while later to work in relief and rehabilitation following a devastating hurricane, and served as acting governor for a third time.
+This posting ended in 1903, and Olivier returned to England, but he went back to Jamaica a short while later to work in relief and rehabilitation following a devastating hurricane, and served as acting governor for a third time.
 He returned to England in September 1904, and spent three years as Principal Secretary to the West Africa and West Indian Department of the Colonial Office.
 During this time he was again active in the Fabian Society.
 Feeling that the society had been stagnating since 1897, he hoped that a prominent new member, H. G. Wells, would be able to re-energise it.
 He supported Wells' campaign for a more radical Fabian agenda in 1906, but by the end of the year he had come to find Wells too erratic.

 In 1907, following a devastating earthquake in Jamaica, Olivier returned to the colony as governor.
 He was appointed a KCMG, making him Sir Sydney Olivier.
 He quickly reestablished order after the earthquake, and his reforms of the colony's government proved to be very popular.
-He was responsible for the construction of the Public Buildings in downtown Kingston in which the bureaucracy and courts were housed after the earthquake.
-He served in this post until 1913 then returned to England permanently, though he took very little part in Fabian activities upon his return.
+He was responsible for the construction of the Public Buildings in downtown Kingston, in which the bureaucracy and courts were housed after the earthquake.
+He served in this post until 1913, then returned to England permanently, though he took very little part in Fabian activities upon his return.
 Moving outside of the Colonial Office, he served as Permanent Secretary to the Board of Agriculture and Fisheries for four years, then as assistant comptroller and auditor of the Exchequer from 1917 until 1920, when he retired from the civil service to devote himself to philosophical and political study.
 However, this proved not to be the end of his public life.

 The Sydney Olivier Interscholastic Challenge Shield is the oldest and most prestigious schoolboy football title in Jamaica.
-The competition started in 1909 and the Shield is played between winners of DaCosta Cup for Rural Area Champions and Manning Cup for Urban Area Champions.
+The competition started in 1909, and the Shield is played between winners of the DaCosta Cup for Rural Area Champions and the Manning Cup for Urban Area Champions.